chekri/Elastica_with_Lever/README.md

 `auto Arm_rotate.auto`

-If everything goes well, the successful computation can be noticed in the terminal.
-After the run, the solutions are stored in a `s.solution_filename` file.
-This file can be processed and several features from the solutions such as bifurcation plots and configrations can be extracted.
-The appropriate post-processing on the solutions is performed using Python3 and the asscoated files and notebooks are also included.
+If everything goes well, the successful computation will be indicated in the terminal.

+After the run, the solutions are stored in a s.solution_filename file.
+This file can be processed to extract several features from the solutions, such as:

+.Bifurcation diagrams

+.Equilibrium configurations
 ### Reference

 Please cite or refer to the associated article when using or referencing this repository: